uperf/uperf/Architecture.md

 # Architecture of Uperf
 As stated in the [documentation](http://uperf.org/manual.html) uperf is a file based network micro benchmark utility.
 The goal of this document is to provide a developer with an overview of the file layout, control flow, and data structures.
+In addition to this document is the [design_notes](manual/design_notes.txt) file which lays out additional information.

 ## Glossary
 - *strand* - uperf abstraction for process or pthread